JoeSz/Exopite-Simple-Options-Framework/README.md

 * As 2018-09-11 we have a new hooks name to meet WordPress standards.
 * After multilanguage compatibility the <b>options array did changed.</b><br>
 from `unique[field-id]` to `unique[current_lang][field-id]` where:<br>
-if multilang plugin installed, then the selected language, otherwise WordPress installed language.
+if multilang plugin installed, then the selected language, otherwise WordPress installed language.<br>
+You can disable this with `'multilang' => false` option.

 ### DESCRIPTION